bfararjeh/bfararjeh/README.md

-# Second Year Computer Science BSc Student; Currently for a placement
+# Third Year Computer Science BSc Student

 ### About me;

   > Experience in Python, Dart/Flutter

-  > Teaching myself Java with my current project (pinned repository)

   > Working on utilising GitHub more and expanding my portfolio
+>

 ### Socials;